 The article review must be submitted on Canvas as a rich text format document (.rtf) or Microsoft Word Document (.docx or .doc).
-Too many students have had issues with Google docs so make sure to copy and paste it to the text box in the assignment or attach a word document (or rich text format) before submitting it.
+Too many students have had issues with Google docs.
+If you use Google Docs, you can copy and paste your review into the text box in the assignment or attach a word document (or rich text format) before submitting it.
 Assignments via email will not be accepted.